ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/create-custom-sensitive-info-type-edm.md

 3. Define the schema for the database of sensitive information in .xml format (similar to our example below).
 Name this schema file `edm.xml`, and configure it such that for each column in the database, there is a line that uses the syntax `<Field name="" unique="" searchable=""/>`.

-    - Use the column's name for the *Field name* value.
+    - Use column names for *Field name* values.
     - Use `unique="true"` for the fields that contain unique values (Social Security numbers, identification numbers, etc.); otherwise, use `unique="false"`.
     - Use `searchable="true"` for the fields that should be searchable.
 No more than five fields per database should be searchable.
 All the rest should have `searchable="false"`.